PATRIK-RCOS/PATRIK/Research/Microcontroller-Jacob/Microcontroller_DevKit.md

 * Needs dual bank flash
   * Dual bank flash allows the simulatneous code execution from one bank while allowing R/W operations to the other
   * This would be optimal in running the radio and doing other options with storage simulatneously such as saving the VFO to memory
+* Because Chrom-ART 2D graphics acceleration is available, it would help create a user interface that is free of lag, therefore we will require it

+With these options set to filter the majority of the dev boards, we are left with 24 boards that more closely match what we want out of the STM32H7 family.

-Tasks for this week:
+# Tasks for this week:
 * Research how to implement a DDS (direct digital synthesis) module with the STM32
 * Implement a basic UI system with the controller Alex will eventually give
 * Continue dev board research
-* Find something I like with the pixie kit lol
+* Find something that I personally like with the pixie kit